3demax/Staples/README.md

 * `python staples.py build`: build the project
 * `python staples.py watch`: build, then watch the content directory for changes and process changed files

+Add `-v` to any command for verbose output, e.g. `python staples.py watch -v`.

 ## Server